MartonHorvath98/BeltingLab/README.md

 ## Setting Up the Environment

+>[!NOTE]
-[//]: # (To conduct the computational analyses required for this project, it's crucial to set up a consistent and reproducible environment.
-This section provides a guide through the process of setting up the computational environment: library tree, software dependencies and creating a virtual environment.)
+> To conduct the computational analyses required for this project, it's crucial to set up a consistent and reproducible environment.
+This section provides a guide through the process of setting up the computational environment: library tree, software dependencies and creating a virtual environment.

 ### Directory tree
 ```bash